On the rigidity of special and exceptional geometries with torsion a closed $3$-form

 It is well known that the Weyl tensor $W$ and $\mathcal{F}_+^r$ determine the self-dual component of the Riemann tensor that maps $\Lambda^{2+}(B^4)$ into $\Lambda^{2+}(B^4)$.
 In particular, we find that $h\mathcal{F}_+^r=-\frac{1}{12 } R(\mathring g) \mathring\omega^r$, which is the required condition for $B^4$ to be anti-self dual.
 Note that the curvature of $\Lambda^+(B^4)$ is $h \mathcal{F}_+^r$ from (\ref{qkxx}). \end{proof}

-We can consider either principal bundles with fibre group $K$ either $S(U(1)\times U(2))$ or $U(2)$.
+Next, we consider principal bundles with fibre group $K$ either $S(U(1)\times U(2))$ or $U(2)$.
 Following the $SU(3)$ example, we shall investigate the former case.
 The analysis for the latter is similar as it will be explained below.
-Principal bundles with fibre group $S(U(1)\times U(2))$ over a 4-manifold $B^4$ are associated with a complex vector bundle $E$ and a complex line bundle $L$ that satisfy the relation \be c_1(E)+c_1(L)=0~, \ee where $c_1(E)$ and $c_1(L)$ are the first Chern classes of $E$ and $L$, respectively.
-This imposes the condition that the fibre group is special.
+Principal bundles with fibre group $K=S(U(1)\times U(2))$ over a 4-manifold $B^4$ are associated with a complex vector bundle $E$ and a complex line bundle $L$ that satisfy the relation \be c_1(E)+c_1(L)=0~, \ee where $c_1(E)$ and $c_1(L)$ are the first Chern classes of $E$ and $L$, respectively.
+This imposes the condition that the fibre group $K$ is special.
 As a result, they are classified by $(c_1(L), c_2(E))\in H^2(B^4, \bZ)\oplus H^4(B^4, \bZ)$, where $c_2(E)$ is the second Chern class of $E$.

-\begin{lemma} The topological condition $[\mathcal{F}\wedge \mathcal{F}]=0$ required for the existence a strong HKT structure on principal bundle $M^8$ with fibre group $S(U(1)\times U(2))$ over a manifold $B^4$ can be expressed in terms of the triviality of the class \be 3 c_1(L)^2+ 2\chi+3\tau~, \ee where $\chi$ and $\tau$ are the Euler and signature characteristic classes of $B^4$, respectively.
+\begin{lemma} The topological condition $[\mathcal{F}\wedge \mathcal{F}]=0$ required for the existence a strong HKT structure on the principal bundle $M^8$ with fibre group $S(U(1)\times U(2))$ over a manifold $B^4$ can be expressed in terms of the triviality of the class \be 3 c_1(L)^2+ 2\chi+3\tau~, \ee where $\chi$ and $\tau$ are the Euler and signature characteristic classes of $B^4$, respectively.
 Thus $(2\chi+3\tau)[B^4]$ must be divisible by $3$.
 It is also required that $c_1(L)^2[B^4]\leq 0$ in the orientation defined by the quaternionic structure on $B^4$. \end{lemma} \begin{proof}

-We have demonstrated that in order a principal bundle $M^8$ with fibre group $S(U(1)\times SU(2))$ to admit an HKT structure, the associated adjoint bundle, $\mathrm{Ad}(M^8)$, of the principal bundle $M^8$ must be identified with $\Lambda^+(B^4)$.
-This implies that the adjoint bundle (of the principal bundle associated) of $E$, $\mathrm{Ad}(E)$ should be identified with $\Lambda^+\equiv \Lambda^+(B^4)$ as the adjoint representation of abelian groups is trivial.
+We have demonstrated that in order a principal bundle $M^8$ with fibre group $S(U(1)\times SU(2))$ to admit an HKT structure, the associated adjoint bundle, $\mathrm{Ad}(M^8)$, of the principal bundle $M^8$ must be identified with $\Lambda^+(B^4)$, see (\ref{qkxx}).
+This implies that the adjoint bundle of $E$, $\mathrm{Ad}(E)\equiv \mathrm{Ad}(M^8)$, should be identified with $\Lambda^+\equiv \Lambda^+(B^4)$ as the adjoint representation of abelian groups is trivial.
 Thus from the Hirzenbruch's signature theorem \be p_1(\mathrm{Ad}(E))=p_1(\Lambda^+)=2\chi+3\tau~, \ee where $\chi$ is the Euler characteristic class and $\tau$ is that of the signature class of $B^4$.